 - The primary Anduril tool is written in Java, whereas other components are written in different applications.

-- In its various steps, numerous activities take place, such as; it creates data, generate reports, and import data too.
+- In its various steps, numerous activities occur, such as creating data, generating reports, and importing data.

 - Its workflow configuration can be done with a simple overtness, powerful scripting language, namely, Andurilscript.